 I’m a theme park nut.
 And really, what’s not to like?
 Thrilling rides, exciting shows and indulgent food are at every turn.
 At Busch Gardens Williamsburg, which has been rated the most beautiful theme park in America again and again, the appeal is even higher.

 However, even at this park it’s all too easy to mess up your day by not being in-the-know.
 Don’t let that happen to you!
-These Busch Gardens Williamsburg tips navigate the do’s and don’ts of this European-themed amusement park.
+These Busch Gardens Williamsburg tips will help you navigate the do’s and don’ts of this European-themed amusement park.

 1) Don’t Buy Your Tickets at the Gate

 This is the first epic fail to avoid.
-At the gate you’ll pay full price.
+You’ll pay full price at the gate.
 Who wants to do that?
 Book your tickets in advance with Reserve Williamsburg to save you time and money.
-Currently, Busch Gardens one-day tickets are only $62/adults–$15 lower than what you’ll fork over if you pay the day you play.
+Currently, Busch Gardens one-day tickets are only $65 for adults.
+That’s $25 lower than what you’ll fork over if you pay the day you play.
 Plus, the tickets are barcoded so you simply go straight to the gate, scan and go.
 So easy.

 2) Do Scream Your Face Off